Skip to main content

 Now, the Opportunity Value is updated based on my Products!

-Finally, add Product Section Headers that can be output to a quote template using Google Sheets/Excel, Word/Google Docs, or using Pandadoc.
+You can add Product Section Headers that can be output to a quote template using Google Sheets/Excel, Word/Google Docs, or using Pandadoc.
 To add a section header, select one or more Products that have been added to the Opportunity and then click on the “Actions” button.
 Click on “Group to new section” and then edit your section name using the pencil icon ⤵

 Then, reorganize all of your Products into sections ⤵